chandrashekharmotigi/Mobile--Analysis-2023/README.md

 • Power BI <br>

 ## Findings 🕵️‍♂️
-Check the [.sql](https://github.com/chandrashekharmotigi/Mobile-Analysis-2023/blob/main/Mobile%20Analysis%20SQL.sql) file for detailed answers to the following questions:
+Check the [Mobile Analysys SQL.sql](https://github.com/chandrashekharmotigi/Mobile-Analysis-2023/blob/main/Mobile%20Analysis%20SQL.sql) file for detailed answers to the following questions:

 1. Can you provide a list of mobile features and their prices?
 2. What are the 5 most expensive phones available?